 I hate to burst your bubble, but knock down power is a myth.
 There is no bullet that can take someone off their feet, it's simple physics.
 Don't believe me?.
 Google search the Myth Busters episode or ask a combat veteran.
 However, with proper shot placement, any caliber will do.

 This all depends on the level of protection you want to achieve.
 Every firearm has its pros and cons.
 A larger firearm may be more difficult to conceal, but will allow you to carry more rounds in the magazine and just the opposite for a smaller firearm.
 Lastly, it doesn't have to cost an arm and a leg.
-I prefer Springfield Armory XD or XDm series, Glock 17, 19 and 21 Gen4 models and the Smith & Wesson M&P series.
-However, if you have the money, Sig Sauer or Heckler & Koch are phenomenal choices as well.
+I prefer Springfield Armory XD or XDm series, Glock 17, 19 and 21 Gen4/5 models and the Smith & Wesson M&P Mod2 series.
+CZ, FN, Sig Sauer and Heckler & Koch are phenomenal choices as well.

 Permits will still be issued by the Sheriff in the county which you reside.
 After you complete our course you will be issued a certificate of training completion only.
 When you apply for your permit the Sheriff of the county you reside in will perform a background check and issue the permit.